feature-hub/feature-hub/README.md

 ## Documentation

-Further information can be found in the [documentation][documentation].
+For more information, please refer to the [documentation][documentation].

 ## Contributing